30.6.10

 The young girl wanted a new voice.
 After all, people got

 of suspenders.
-She adored the consonants that la
+She adored the consonants that landed

 to the front.
 She practiced her new voice into seashells,